 “Here’s a trick now,” Ralph said to Frank while changing a few numbers in the URL carefully and pressed enter.

 Apparently, Fishery of Randomland was showing internal account IDs, which were their parameters to recognize different accounts.
-Ralph simply changed the last digit there and website took him to the transactions page for another account.
+Ralph simply changed the last digit there and the website took him to the transactions page for another account.

 That’s Insecure Direct Object Reference vulnerability and it allowed Ralph to access unprivileged data because the numbers were predictable.
 It does not just account numbers.
 Actually, there can be multiple predictable patterns that will allow hackers to get into the database and access restricted data.